Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 - Adjust seasonally.
 I water every 7–10 days in summer, every 10–14 days in winter.

-The #1 watering mistake: Using a pot without drainage holes.
+The #1 watering mistake: using a pot without drainage holes.
 English ivy’s roots will rot quickly in soggy soil.
 Always use a pot with holes at the bottom.

 Humidity: The Secret Most People Miss